How to make a Drop Cloth Hammock

 Fold Drop Cloth to Have a Stronger Hammock

 This is where I tell you “do as I say, not as I do”.
 I’m not a seamstress by any means.
 I wanted to double my drop cloth, so I sewed the two long ends together to place on the bottom of the hammock.
-Because I sewed the two hems together, it sort of created a SPINE on the hammock.
-I think it would have worked better had I cut the hems off, then sewed the two ends together.
+Because I sewed the two hems together, it created a SPINE on the hammock.
+I think it would have worked better had I cut the hems off and then sewed the two ends together.
 I believe because the hems are so strong, they don’t give as much as the fabric does.

 NOTE: I had trouble erasing the pencil marks.
 Note to self—buy an eraser.

-In this picture you can see where I had to rip out the stitching.
-Because I only had one end hemmed at this point I was able to use my entire arm to thread the rope through each side.
+In this picture, you can see where I had to rip out the stitching.
+Because I only had one end hemmed at this point, I was able to use my entire arm to thread the rope through each side.
 I pinned everything in place, then hemmed the other end.

-Cut 2x2's to size
+Cut 2×2’s to Size

 Drill Holes